-Regardless of how much the assets have grown, there will be no additional estate tax on appreciated amounts.
-Thus, a CLT not only benefits charity but enables you to (1) realize a "tax discount" on the date-of-death value of the principal by virtue of the gift of the charitable income interest, and (2) avoid estate tax on any appreciation of trust assets.
+Regardless of how much the assets have grown, there will be no additional tax on appreciated amounts.
+Thus, a CLT benefits the charity, lets you minimize or even eliminate tax on any appreciation of trust assets, and allows for a tax reduction on the value of the principle due to the gift of the charitable income interest at the end of the trust term.